 A “U” represents a person.
 The tools beside the “U” define the gender.

-Cecilia showed us a Piti bowl.
-It is used for digging after the ground has been broken, for carrying things, rock a baby or provide support for the baby while breastfeeding.
-Designs burned into the wood from heated fencing wire and are unique to the indigenous community.
+Cecilia showed us a piti bowl.
+It is used for digging after the ground has been broken, for carrying things, rocking a baby, or providing support for the baby while breastfeeding.
+Designs burned into the wood from heated fencing wire are unique to the indigenous community.

 The piti bowl can also be worn on top of the head.
 The ring called mulos for the headpiece is decorated with spinifex, hair and feathers.